End of the road signage

 2. Turn to family and friends

-Set up a short-term finance arrangement or partner up with like-minded friends, family members, or acquaintances.
-You might even find a great business partner in the process, willing to bridge gaps in your skillset for a share in your business.
+You might end up finding a business partner in the process, willing to bridge gaps in your skillset for a share in your business.

 3. Save as much as you can

-Many startup and small business owners get their companies off the ground with their own hard-earned dollars and personal assets.
 If you have equity within a property, savings, or other valuable assets, you’re already off to a head start.
-If not, start putting money aside into a savings account while you brainstorm ideas and develop your business plan.
+If not, start putting money aside into a savings account while you develop your business plan.

 4. Get investors onboard